The strange “visions” of the Senegalese painter Kassou Seydou

 Published on :

-This is the first personal exhibition in Europe for the Senegalese painter Kassou Seydou. « Guiss guiss » (an expression in Wolof that could be freely translated into French as “the visions”), at the Cécile Fakhoury gallery in Paris, shows a singular universe: an evocation of contemporary Senegal which keeps many mysteries.
+This is the first personal exhibition in Europe for the Senegalese painter Kassou Seydou. « Guiss guiss » (an expression in Wolof that might be freely translated into French as “the visions”), at the Cécile Fakhoury gallery in Paris, shows a singular universe: an evocation of contemporary Senegal which keeps many mysteries.

 Characters at work or at rest, in the countryside or in the city… Kassou Seydou’s acrylic paintings reflect present-day Senegal, its relationship to tradition, the tensions linked to globalization.
 Nature plays an important role here.
 Masks or more or less mythological animals also appear in certain works, the titles of which are inspired by popular Senegalese wisdom (“You cannot use a porcupine as a pillow”…)